ami-onodera/nextquiz/README.md

 # React Next.js quiz

-This quiz was created as practice with React Next.js.
+Quiz was created as practice with React Next.js.